Recurrent Lorentzian Weyl spaces: The remaining coordinate freedom and symmetries of generic structures

 Next, we set $\dim M=3$ and start by considering the first case from Theorem \ref{dim3Th} where the recurrent Weyl structure $(g,\omega_g)$ is given by

 with $\partial_x \dot F$ non-vanishing.

 \begin{prop} A vector field preserves the coordinate form of the general recurrent Weyl structure \eqref{eq:3D1} if and only if it takes the form

 where $A,B$ are smooth functions and $C_0,C_1$ are constants.
-Moreover, the vector field $\partial_v$ is an infinitesimal symmetry for every recurrent Weyl structure of the form \eqref{eq:3D1}, and a generic recurrent Weyl structure of this form admits no additional infinitesimal symmetries. \end{prop} \begin{proof} Each structure of the form \eqref{eq:3D1} admits the unique $\nabla$-parallel vector field $\partial_v$ and the unique $\nabla$-parallel distribution $\langle \partial_x\rangle$.
-Any infinitesimal symmetry $Y$ is required to preserve these structures which implies $L_Y \partial_v=0$ and $L_Y \partial_x =\alpha \partial_x$ for some function $\alpha$.
+Moreover, the vector field $\partial_v$ is an infinitesimal symmetry for every recurrent Weyl structure of the form \eqref{eq:3D1}, and a generic recurrent Weyl structure of this form admits no additional infinitesimal symmetries. \end{prop} \begin{proof} Each structure of the form \eqref{eq:3D1} admits the unique (up to a constant factor) $\nabla$-parallel null vector field $\partial_v$.
+Any infinitesimal symmetry $Y$ is required to preserve this vector field: $L_Y \partial_v=-C_1 \partial_v$ for some constant $C_1$.
 This gives